 Demolition work is to be carried out in accordance with Australian Standard AS2601: The demolition of structures (AS 2601).
-If the work is not covered by or included in AS 2601, the work must be done in a manner acceptable to the WorkSafe Western Australia Commissioner.
-As compliance with AS 2601 is mandatory, the detail of AS 2601 is not repeated in the Regulations or these Guidelines.
+If the work is not covered by or included in AS 2601, the work must be done in a manner acceptable to the WorkSafe Western Australia Commissioner (the Regulator).
+As compliance with AS 2601 is mandatory, the detail of AS 2601 is not repeated in the Regulations or this web page.
 However, the content and safety and health issues covered in the AS 2601 are summarised below.

 AS 2601 The demolition of structures:

 - sets out requirements for the planned demolition of buildings and certain other structures so that the risk of injury to workers, other site personnel and the public, and the risk of damage to adjacent property and the immediate environment is minimised;

 - covers the methods and safety procedures applicable to demolition work in general as well as procedures for some types of structures;

 - deals with manual and mechanical demolition techniques including those employing specialised earth-moving type machinery;

 - includes informative appendices covering the demolition of pre-stressed concrete structures, some contractual considerations and a checklist for contractors;

 - work health and safety issues are addressed under the headings of:

 - Health and safety of the public - covering general requirements, lighting, falling materials, fencing, hoardings and warning notices, scaffolding, overhead protection for footpaths, and hazardous materials and conditions;